RESEARCH & PRACTICE

 Reflects on artistic adaptation during the COVID-19 period, focusing on livestreamed performance formats and the evolution of audience engagement.
 Access publication

-PREPRINTS, WORKING PAPERS & WHITE PAPERS
+WORKING PAPERS & WHITE PAPERS

 Working Papers